AshleyF/brief/sandbox/Language/readme.md

 	| Secondary (_, s) -> Seq.fold step state s
 ```

-In fact, full evaluation is then just a fold: `let eval = Seq.fold step`.
+In fact, full evaluation is then just a fold: `let interpret = Seq.fold step`.
 Nice, but unfortunate that `Primitives` can no longer manipulate the program (e.g. to impliment `Dip`) and we don't like that the recursion happens in F#/.NET land rather than in more directly exposed machinery.

 DEBATE 2: Should the current `Continuation` be part of the machine state?
 Probably yes.